EllenMcG/PFDA/project/README.md

 **Note:** While selected parameters could have being downloaded for a specific time period, the full hourly histroical dataset (to start of December 2024) was downloaded as below from the historical data web page from [Met Éireann](https://www.met.ie/climate/available-data/historical-data).
 Alternatively, daily or monthly could have being downloaded.

 ![Met Éireann historical webpage portal](img/historical_data.png)

 Some papers were read in prepreparation for this project in terms of data analytics, such as these papers; [Murphy et al., 2023](https://www.sciencedirect.com/science/article/pii/S2212094723000610), [Kang and Reiner, 2022](https://www.sciencedirect.com/science/article/pii/S014098832200189X), and [Mateus et al., 2020](https://rmets.onlinelibrary.wiley.com/doi/10.1002/gdj3.92).

+It was found after the project was mostly finished that the reasons for this whitespace from 2012 onwards at this weather station was that it was converted to an AWS in 2012 (automatic weather station) and these categorical features (including `ww` and `w`) contained whitespace as not measured.
+This dataset contains a mix of manual (pre July 2012) and automatic (post Aug 2012) recording hence why whitespace recorded for these now non-measured features.
+On reflection, it may have being better to drop these features (including `ww` an `w`) since they were not used and used the full numerical dataset, especially for the ARIMA modelling.

 ## **Development and Environment**
 Both the tasks and projected were completed in [`Visual Studio Code`](https://code.visualstudio.com/) using python (V3.11) though [`Anaconda`](https://www.anaconda.com/).
 [ChatGPT](https://chatgpt.com/) was used to assist with writing the workflow file for the project.
 No additional python modules needed as this was done using modules available within Anaconda, however the `requirements.txt` file shows the python modules used as part of this assessment.